 - Inability to follow or complete instructions

-- Patient will participate in ADLs and prescribed therapies
+- Patient will participate in their activities of daily life (ADLs) and prescribed therapies.

 1. Assess for conditions that contribute to impaired mobility.